keychat-io/mls-storage/README.md

-# OpenMLS Memory Storage
+# OpenMLS Sqlite Storage

-sqlx database create
-sqlx migrate run

-A very basic in-memory storage implementing the `StorageProvider` trait from `openmls_traits`.
+A sqlite storage implementing the `StorageProvider` trait from `openmls_traits`.